felipediasmassa/felipediasmassa/README.md

 ## About Me:

-I am leading engineer and maintainer of P&L 360
+:rocket: I am leading engineer and maintainer of P&L 360 :rocket:

-I am focusing on Python-coded AWS Lambda Functions and PostgreSQL databases
+:triangular_flag_on_post: I am focusing on Python-coded AWS Lambda Functions and PostgreSQL databases :triangular_flag_on_post:

-I am working according to SAFe framework using Jira
+:briefcase: I am working according to SAFe framework using Jira :briefcase:

-:books: I am currently learning Django for backend, and ReactJS and Material UI for front-end
+:books: I am currently learning Django for backend, and ReactJS and Material UI for front-end :books:

 ## Hard Skills: